-Payal is a Materials Engineer from Purdue University and a Historic Preservation specialist from the University of Texas-Austin, with nearly 10 years of experience in building envelope design, roofing, waterproofing, forensics, and building conservation/historic preservation.
+Payal is a Materials Engineer from Purdue University and a Historic Preservation specialist from the University of Texas-Austin, with over 10 years of experience in building envelope design, roofing, waterproofing, forensics, and building conservation/historic preservation.
 Prior to that she was a scientist in magnetics specializing in high performance magnetic alloys for aerospace applications.
-Payal is currently with Architectural Resources Group (ARG) in San Francisco, and was with Simpson Gumpertz & Heger (SGH) in San Francisco and was with Wiss, Janney, Elstner Associates, Inc. (WJE) prior to that.
+Payal is currently with Architectural Resources Group (ARG) in San Francisco, and was with Simpson Gumpertz & Heger (SGH) and Wiss, Janney, Elstner Associates, Inc. (WJE) prior to that.
 Her materials conservation work includes remediation of brick masonry contaminated after the BP Deepwater Horizon Oil Spill (Fort Livingston, Louisiana).
 Other projects in her historic preservation portfolio include the War Memorial Veterans Building, James Browning Courthouse Ninth Circuit Court of Appeals, and the Ferry Building (SF), the Stanford Memorial Church (Stanford), The LA Times Building (Los Angeles), American Bank Building (Portland), Bexar County Courthouse (San Antonio), Tribune Tower (Chicago), and the Lyndon B. Johnson Presidential Library and Plaza (Austin).

 Jennifer is an Associate Principal for ARG Conservation Services, Inc. in San Francisco.
 She has experience working in both public and private sectors.
 Prior to her current position, Jennifer was a project manager at the San Francisco Arts Commission, senior conservator at ARG Conservation Services, historic compliance coordinator at the Presidio Trust, and architectural conservator at Materials Conservation Co. in Philadelphia, PA.
 Jennifer specializes in assessing historic and artistic materials, managing and planning mid to small scale projects, designing and performing hands-on conservation treatments, and implementing preventative conservation.
 She previously served as Chair for AIC’s Architectural Specialty Group.